ApricotComputers/Broadband-p2p-Trader/README.md

 - Graphs and charts to make the analytics data look pretty.
 No, but really.
 One area is the trader’s profit element.
 Buyers who act as traders can sell contracts at higher prices based on the perceived value of the bandwidth or the income the contract generates.
 As ISP subscribers continue to pay monthly fees, the value of the contract can fluctuate, similar to how loan contracts fluctuated on peer-to-peer lending platforms.
 The fluctuation data of prices or value of contracts would be good to design analytic data using chart.js or similar.
 - AI intergration.
 Need I say more.
 - Machine learning using pytorch would be cool.
+- API Integration: Eventually, APIs can be integrated to pull exchange rates, dynamic bandwidth pricing, and usage data to further automate and optimize the trading experience.
+- Dynamic Pricing: As the platform grows, it would be really cool to build in a pricing model where factors like bandwidth consumption, ISP performance, and real-time market conditions can automatically adjust the value of contracts.

  Getting Started
 To get started with the Trading Platform, follow these steps: